 The Council also receives a small amount from repayments of improvement grants arising as a result of property sales.
-In previous years these sums were treated as being new capital receipts and were made available for use by the Council generally.
-The Council has now approved a change in policy whereby receipts of this nature are now to be used specifically to support Housing Private Sector Renewal initiatives.
+The Council has approved a change in policy whereby receipts of this nature are now to be used specifically to support Housing Private Sector Renewal initiatives.
 However given the scale of the potential receipts, for the purpose of this report, they are not separately identified and are included within general capital receipts.

-As a result of revised Capital Financing Regulations, the Council has prepared an annual Minimum Revenue Provision (MRP) Strategy, which was approved by Council on 26 June.
-At the same time as preparing this strategy and as a result of a Balance Sheet review undertaken by Sector, the Council has taken advantage of an accounting amendment which will generate substantial short term savings to the authority's revenue budget.
+As a result of revised Capital Financing Regulations, the Council prepares an annual Minimum Revenue Provision (MRP) Strategy, which was approved by Council in February 2009.
+During 2008/09, the Council took advantage of an accounting amendment, which will generate substantial short-term savings to the authority's revenue budget.
 This involves the voluntary set aside of unapplied capital receipts.
 These receipts will still be available to support the funding of the capital programme but will require detailed record keeping to monitor the receipts generated, those applied to fund the programme and those set aside.
 As capital receipts are spent there will be an adverse impact on the revenue account both in terms of the amount of investment interest received and the level of MRP charged in the year.